Consideration of Bill, as amended in the Public Bill Committee

 As my hon.
 Friend the Member for Mid Worcestershire pointed out, when one of the core provisions of the orders is notification requirements, it is very important that those notification requirements are sensible and comprehensive.
 It would be frankly absurd to preclude people covered by the orders from being able to notify the appropriate authorities before they changed their name or address, but the Bill as originally drafted could easily have been interpreted as saying that the sole period within which people could make notifications was during the three days immediately after the changes came into effect.
 In tabling her amendments, my hon.
 Friend the Member for Totnes has provided clarification and brought forward what most Members would see as common-sense provisions.
-Similarly, there is further clarification on people without a home address—particularly those of no fixed abode—and clearly, it would not be fit the purpose of the Bill if orders could not apply to people in such circumstances.
+Similarly, there is further clarification on people without a home address—particularly those of no fixed abode—and clearly, it would not fit the purpose of the Bill if orders could not apply to people in such circumstances.

 I think that this is an extremely important and welcome Bill, and the amendments will make it even better.
 I hope to catch your eye on Third Reading, Madam Deputy Speaker, to speak about the Bill more generally.

-May I say what a pleasure it is to support the Bill and these amendments today, Madam Deputy Speaker?
+May I say what a pleasure it is to support the Bill and these amendments today?
 The whole House thanks my hon.
 Friend the Member for Totnes (Dr Wollaston) for her incredibly hard work on the Bill, helped by her members of staff.
 This has been a shining example of the House of Commons at its best: we have cross-party agreement; we know the direction of travel and the destination we want to get to; and we have had constructive criticism, questions and so on to help us to improve the Bill.
 In that spirit, I thank all Members who have contributed on Report.

 If I may, I will reflect on my hon.
 Friend’s comments about Lady Astor being the first female MP.
 I have the pleasure of representing a seat for which the second female MP stood—we always remember the firsts for landmark events, but we tend not to remember the second.
 Margaret Wintringham represented the seat of Louth in 1921.
 She was the first ever British-born female MP—the second ever female MP—and she took a slightly different approach to campaigning than I or any of my colleagues, because she took a vow of silence during the campaign, which might commend itself to some of us in future.